McFarland-SABR Baseball Research Award

-To submit a nomination for the 2015 awards, for works published in 2014, please send back this downloadable nominating form plus a copy of the work in question to the selection committee chair by February 15, 2015:
+To submit a nomination for the 2021 awards, for works completed or published in 2020, please send a copy of the work to the committee chair by February 15, 2021:

 Please note: Only ONE entry per nomination will be considered (do not submit multiple nominations).
-The awards will be presented at the SABR 45 convention in 2015 in Chicago, Illinois.
+The awards will be presented at the SABR 50 convention in 2021.

 McFarland-SABR Baseball Research Award winners